-- A gay unpartnered person born female may choose to conceive via donor sperm insemination or IVF if needed.
+A gay unpartnered person assigned female at birth may choose to conceive via donor sperm insemination or IVF if needed.

-- A gay unpartnered person born male may choose to conceive using an egg donor and gestational carrier.
+A gay unpartnered person assigned male at birth may choose to conceive using an egg donor and gestational carrier.

 Fertility preservation treatment